Skip to content

 0.5 / 1

-The company only commits suppliers to respect the communal land tenure rights.
+The company only commits suppliers to respect the communal land tenure rights of indigenous peoples and local communities (IP/LC).

 This indicator is disabled as the company does not operate rubber plantations.